-Special focus is given to the ways in which Kimball Physics Multi-CF™ vacuum chambers, fittings, eV Parts, electron gun systems, and detectors contribute to quantum computing research across multiple hardware platforms.
+Special focus is given to the ways in which Kimball Physics Multi-CF™ UHV Vacuum Chambers, Multi-CF™ UHV Fittings, eV Parts Modular Prototyping Components , Electron Gun Systems, and Detectors contribute to Quantum Computing Computing and Research across multiple hardware platforms.

 SECTION 1